 Bringing The Build to Life: 10 Steps to Expect

-Are you looking to build a new home or renovate your existing property?
-It’s an exciting process, but it can also be a daunting one if it’s your first project.
-We’ve summarised ten steps involved in building and/or renovating a home, so that you can get an idea of what awaits.
+If you’re building a new home or renovating your existing property, congratulations!
+It’s an exciting and rewarding process — but, it can also be a daunting one if it’s your first project.
+We’ve summarised ten steps involved in building and/or upgrading a home, so that you can get an idea of what happens next.
+Transparent, open communication at each stage of the process is an important part of the builder-client relationship, and one of our core values at Alt.

 1. Setting a Budget